INSPIRE + ENGAGE + NURTURE = BRILLIANCE

 The goal of our authentic, human-centred education is to draw out the natural inner brilliance of every student.
-To achieve that, Seven Oaks provides an inspiring social and natural environment, engages students in learning activities that are enjoyable and meaningful to their own real-life situations and nurtures them to grow via highly supportive teacher-student relationships in small classes.
+To achieve that, Seven Oaks employs highly capable, caring educators who provide an inspiring social environment.
+They engage students in learning activities that are enjoyable and meaningful to the students’ own real-life situations and nurture them to grow via highly supportive relationships in small classes.

 This highly personal education is the result of a huge body of research in fields such as neuro-science, biology, psychology, sociology, quantum physics, spiritual wisdom, ecology and holistic education.
 First implemented in 2009, it constantly evolves as we evaluate new ideas and build on our successes.

 - Ecological intelligence

 Extensive research shows that happiness and success as an adult are determined by the character strengths we develop during childhood.
 We built seven key strengths into the heart of our Brilliant Curriculum.
 When our students move on to high school and adulthood, the self-esteem and inner strength they have developed at Seven Oaks give them a powerful advantage, positively impacting their personal and professional lives.

 Holistic awareness of ‘who I am’ – physically, emotionally, intellectually and intuitively – to develop and use all the innate abilities we were born with.
 This is the overarching goal of our Brilliant Curriculum.

 Now widely recognised as the most important factor in personal and professional success in adult life, emotional intelligence (EQ) development is at the core of Building Brilliance

 The ability to cope positively with adverse events is a key life skill.
 The factors that build strong resiliency are designed into Seven Oaks’ Empowering Environment.

 A deep connection with, and understanding of, the natural world and the systems we need to sustain life on Earth is the focus of our Eco-Literacy programme.